Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Arrays and Struct.md

    Include the initial values in the curly braces
    Notice:
    - If you input fewer initial values, the complier will automatically fill with 0s; And if you input more initial values, the complier will just give you a warning instead of crashing down.
-   - When you initailze each value, you can omit the size in brackets
+   - When you initialize each value, you can omit the size in brackets
 4. Extensions: Apply similar syntax to initialize structs
    ```c
       point``  p = {.x = 3, .y = 4};